ably/engineering/best-practices/commits.md

 Be aware that coding agents can generate large volumes of changes quickly, which can easily result in oversized or unfocused commits.
 If a coding agent has produced a large body of work, it is still important to ensure that the work is committed in logical, independently-reviewable chunks rather than as a single monolithic commit.
 Use interactive rebase or other tools to reshape the history if needed before requesting review.

-If a coding agent generated the content of a commit — whether or not it performed the commit itself — it is preferable that this is indicated in the commit message or the associated PR description.
-This helps reviewers understand the provenance of the changes and adjust their review approach accordingly.

 ### More information

 There is also good information in: